beling/book-pl/src/ch19-01-unsafe-rust.md

 original slice to the `mid` index and another from `mid` to the end of the slice.

-When we try to compile the code in Listing 19-5, we’ll get an error.
+When we try to compile the code in listing 19-5, we’ll get an error.

 ```text
 {{#include ../listings/ch19-advanced-features/listing-19-05/output.txt}}